 The MSBDS and MSIBS application opens on September 1, 2021 and closes on January 31, 2022.
 Applicants are strongly encouraged to apply early.
 For questions about our application process, please contact OHIDS-Education@wustl.edu.

 In addition to the online application, you will be required to submit:

 - Statement of Purpose

-Your statement should include previous professional or research experience, current professional interests, and long term career goals.
+Your statement should include previous professional or research experience, current professional interests, and long-term career goals.
 Please also explain how you became interested in the degree program and how it will help you to achieve your goals.
-The Statement of Purpose should adequately explain these areas, but should not exceed 2 pages.
+The Statement of Purpose should adequately explain these areas and should not exceed two pages.